Bike and Pedestrian Plan

 *Timeline subject to change

 Your voice is the most important part of this project.
-Public feedback is crucial to the planning process and will directly impact the plan's recommendations.
-The community is encouraged to participate by sharing feedback, and there are multiple channels available, including the online map tool and by attending public events.
+Public feedback is crucial to the planning process and will directly impact the plan's recommendation.
+There are multiple channels available, including pop-up public events and the online map tool.
 The city invites you to join the conversation!

 Upcoming Pop-Up Events: